 Buy Gifts for Loved Ones

-If you're missing friends and family, why not go on shopping spree and buy some gifts to send them?
-If you don't have much room in your backpack then you can send a couple a postcards to let them know you're thinking of them.
+If you're missing friends and family, why not go on a shopping spree and buy some gifts to send them?
+If you don't have much room in your backpack then you can send a couple of postcards to let them know you're thinking of them.

 Build a Routine

-We usually associate home with routine -- after all, at home we often do the same thing every day.
-We eat at the same time, go to college every day and head back home to party or sleep.
-When you're traveling, you don't have any kind of routine to stick to and your body can can be left feeling confused when it doesn't know what's going to happen each day.
+We usually associate home with routine—after all, at home we often do the same thing every day.
+We eat at the same time, go to school or work every weekday, and head back home to party or sleep.
+When you're traveling, you don't have any kind of routine to stick to and your body can be left feeling confused when it doesn't know what's going to happen each day.

-Try forming a routine for a few days to get some normality back into your life -- go to the same cafes and restaurants for your meals, eat at the same times, hang out with the same set of people at the hostel.
+Try forming a routine for a few days to get some normality back into your life—go to the same cafes and restaurants for your meals, eat at the same times, and hang out with the same set of people at the hostel.

 Talk to New People

-You won't get over your homesickness in a few hours just by telling yourself to pull yourself together -- it may take a week for you to start feel better.
-Be patient, take the time to understand why you feel this way and know that eventually you'll feel better and ready to start exploring again.
+You won't get over your homesickness in a few hours just by telling yourself to pull yourself together—it may take a week for you to start to feel better.
+Be patient, take the time to understand why you feel this way, and know that eventually, you'll feel better and ready to start exploring again.

 If staying inside and feeling sorry for yourself isn't helping your mood, then try keeping yourself busy.
-Go and see the main tourist sites of wherever you are, have a coffee or go to a bar.
+Go and see the main tourist sites of wherever you are, have a coffee, or go to a bar.
 Don't sit on your laptop worrying about what people are doing back home.
-Go outside and sunbathe on the beach, do whatever you feel like doing.
-Workout while you're traveling.
-Keep busy and you'll soon find that homesickness will be the last thing you're thinking about.
+Go outside and sunbathe on the beach, and just do whatever you feel like doing.
+Exercise while you're traveling.
+Keep busy, and you'll soon find that homesickness will be the last thing you're thinking about.